8059blank/8059blank.github.io/_posts/hackac/2021-09-17-HACK@AC Information.md

 Q: What do i need to prepare for the competition?

 A: All participants are required to use their own laptops.
-The minimum specifications required of participants’ laptops are as follows:
+The minimum specifications **recommended** of participants’ laptops are as follows:

 - Processor: Intel Core i5 Processor
 - Memory: 8GB Ram